justinbt1/MLE-Reading-List/README.md

 # Technical-Reading-List
-A curated list of technical machine learning, data and programming related books I have read or want to read.
+A list of technical machine learning, data and programming related books I have read or want to read.
+Please feel free to recommend books via a pull request or issue, so we can create a curated list everyone can use.